Clinical Research Training (formerly Intro to Clinical Research/Key Concepts)

-- For investigators, the IRB will accept the CITI GCP and ICH course of those who completed the training after June 1, 2016.
-If investigators did not complete the CITI GCP and ICH course, or never completed the Key Concepts training after June 1, 2016, they may provide an older GCP training certificate.
+- For investigators, the IRB will accept the CITI GCP-ICH course and ICH course of those who completed the training after June 1, 2016.
+If investigators did not complete the CITI GCP-ICH course, or never completed the Key Concepts training after June 1, 2016, they may provide an older GCP-ICH course training certificate.

 - For the investigator’s research team, the IRB will accept the CITI Clinical Research Coordinator or the 2-day Introduction to Clinical Research training certificates of those who completed the training after June 1, 2016.
 If the investigator’s research team did not complete either course after June 1, 2016, the research team will need to review the Office for Clinical Research Training web page to determine the appropriate training required for their job role.